opendocsg/slw-judgments-backfill/2017_SGHC_216/report.md

 71     The Magistrate was of the view that 24% per annum was not excessive (at [51]).

-72     The Magistrate also took guidance from the decision of the Court of Appeal in _Hong Leong Finance Ltd v Tan Gin Huay and another_ [1999] 1 SLR(R) 755 (“ _Hong Leong Finance_ ”).
+72     The Magistrate also took guidance from the decision of the Court of Appeal in _Hong Leong Finance Ltd v Tan Gin Huay and another_ <span class="citation">[1999] 1 SLR(R) 755</span> (“ _Hong Leong Finance_ ”).
 There, the finance company had imposed 18% per annum as default interest.
 The High Court disallowed this as it was a penalty.
 The Court of Appeal considered that rate manifestly extravagant.
 It was out of proportion to the greatest loss that could be proved.

 73     The loan in that case was secured, as noted by the Magistrate.
 However, I noted that _Hong Leong Finance_ did not involve the MLA.
 Hence, I was of the view that it might not be appropriate to use it as a guide.
 Indeed, the Opposing Creditors did not rely on _Hong Leong Finance_ to support their submissions.

 74     As for the Magistrate’s consideration of interest rates charged by banks and credit card companies, it was not disputed that the interest rates charged by MWA in this case were much higher than those charged by banks.

 75     After my decision on 19 May 2017, the parties appeared before me again on 28 July 2017 in respect of the intended appeals by each of the Opposing Creditors.
 The question arose whether they required leave of court to appeal to the Court of Appeal.
 I decided that no leave was required.
 I also mentioned that even if leave had been required, I would have granted leave.
-In the course of submissions, counsel for MWA and also counsel for the liquidators mentioned the case of _Ang Ai Tee v Resource Credit Pte Ltd_ [2017] SGHC 159 for the proposition that under s 23 MLA, there are two issues to consider:
+In the course of submissions, counsel for MWA and also counsel for the liquidators mentioned the case of _Ang Ai Tee v Resource Credit Pte Ltd_ <span class="citation">[2017] SGHC 159</span> for the proposition that under s 23 MLA, there are two issues to consider:

  (a) whether the interest rate is excessive; and